dvorster/term-deposit-classifier/README.md

 2. Push the changes to GitHub.
 A new `conda-linux64.lock` file will be made and a new docker image will be built and pushed to Docker Hub automatically.
 The `docker-compose.yml` file will be automatically updated with the SHA for the new container image.

 3. Send a pull request to merge the changes into the `main` branch.

+### Running the test suite

+Follow the same `docker compose up` steps as in the runnisection above.
+In the terminal in the root of the project run `pytest` to run the suite of tests.
+More details can be found in the [`tests`](tests) directory.

 ## Licenses
 The Term Deposit Classification analysis report is licensed under the  [Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 If sharing, please provide attribution and link to this webpage.
 The software code contained within this repository is licensed under the [MIT license](https://opensource.org/license/MIT).
 You can find more information in our [license file](https://github.com/dvorster/term-deposit-classifier/blob/main/LICENSE).